Connective Tissue Tumors

 For all species, because of the aggressiveness of these nodules, wide excision with intraoperative placement of carboplatin beads or intracavitary carboplatin mixed with the patient's serum may be the treatment of choice.
 Solar-induced canine cutaneous hemangiosarcomas generally do not have an aggressive biologic behavior, although numerous lesions may continue to appear over a period of several years.
 Superficial lesions are easily destroyed with topical cryotherapy, which may control the disease for years; however, if lesions become large (>1 cm) or cystic, they are best controlled with excision.
 If multiple cystic lesions appear, the animal may benefit from a combination of local control and antiangiogenic therapy.
 Avoidance of further sun irradiation injury may reduce the development of new lesions; however, previously exposed skin may continue to develop lesions as a result of "field cancerization."
 Adjuvant chemotherapy consisting of vincristine, doxorubicin, and cyclophosphamide (the VAC protocol) has been reported to shrink angiosarcomas; carboplatin is also helpful.
 However, the effects of chemotherapy for systemic control or radiation therapy for local control and longterm survival remain to be defined.
 Electrochemotherapy delivering bleomycin and platinum-containing drugs into tumors has shown cytotoxic efficacy leading to endothelial cell death in 1 to 3 treatment sessions under heavy sedation.
 These agents may also be administered intraoperatively.
 The role of NSAIDs such as piroxicam, meloxicam, etc, is still not completely understood and may vary from drug to drug.
 Antiangiogenic or angiostatic compounds such as canine recombinant canstatin that attack the blood supply of tumors may control and prevent metastases; however, results of clinical trials remain elusive.

-Because they either are not recognized or do not occur with any regularity in domestic animals, cutaneous smooth muscle tumors (leiomyomas or leiomyosarcomas) are diagnosed rarely.
+Because they either are not recognized or do not develop with any regularity in domestic animals, cutaneous smooth muscle tumors (leiomyomas or leiomyosarcomas) are diagnosed rarely.
 Those reported generally have been malignant and found in dogs and cats.
 Usually, they are firm cutaneous masses.
 Leiomyomas are small and tend to be limited to the dermis, whereas leiomyosarcomas are larger and most arise from (or extend into) the subcutaneous fat.
 The behavior of malignant smooth muscle tumors remains poorly defined.
 Complete excision is the treatment of choice for both leiomyomas and leiomyosarcomas.
 They have been responsive to vincristine chemotherapy given IV weekly for 6 wk then tapered; they may also respond to oral masitinib therapy and other tyrosine-kinase inhibitors.